2024 Dodge Challenger: The New Dodge Challenger Future Electric Muscle Car Review

 Meanwhile, a 400-volt electric powertrain can replace the 6.4-liter ‘Scat Pack’, with the flagship 800-volt ‘Banshee’ system replacing the high-performance 6.2-liter supercharged V8 of the top-of-the-range Hellcat model.

-While the six-cylinder will meet and exceed the performance specifications of a naturally aspirated V8 engine, the Hurricane’s engine has been designed to provide increased fuel economy, as well as provide better emissions – by as much as 15 percent.
+While the six-cylinder will meet and exceed the performance specifications of a naturally aspirated V8 engine, the Hurricane’s engine has been designed to provide increased fuel economy, as well as better emissions – by as much as 15 percent.

 Dodger fans will be quick to refer to the statement provided to the US website Motor1 earlier this month, following reports from the US that the V8 Challenger and Charger will be live with the new generation.